 Burgeoning pools of capital across the Islamic world include institutional investors with Shariah-compliant mandates.
 Some of these players mirror institutions in conventional finance, such as venture capital funds.
 Others, like takaful, are unique to the Islamic world.
 Many are active cross-border investors because of the comparatively small size of their local economies.

 The Islamic world is not a monolith.
-There are disparate and conflicting voices within the faith.
+There are disparate voices within the faith.
 The schism between Sunnis and Shiites may be the most pronounced to Westerners, but there are other differences.
 Within fiqh—human understanding of revealed law—there are at least four distinct Sunni schools.
 Views on jurisprudence can evolve because human effort is considered imperfect.

 Muslim travelers prioritize halal food and prayer facilities when structuring their itineraries.
 Meeting those requirements is now easier with mobile apps and internet-based research, but the faithful are still frustrated outside of the Muslim world.
 The hospitality industry increasingly caters to these requirements.
 Muslim-friendly hotels, for instance, are alcohol-free.

 The United States has a contorted relationship with Islam.
-Contemporary views tend to be singularly framed by the September 11 attacks, despite the fact that Muslims have been part of the national mosaic since the country’s earliest days.
+Contemporary views tend to be framed by the September 11 attacks, despite the fact that Muslims have been part of the national mosaic since the country’s earliest days.
 In America, the town square of public debate provides a framework for the West to better reconcile its Christian heritage with this other Abrahamic faith.